kishanhathiwala/RedisDesktopManager/Build.md

 #Steps to build the app
-1. git clone --recursive https://github.com/uglide/RedisDesktopManager.git -b <check the lasted branch> rdm && cd ./rdm
+1. git clone --recursive https://github.com/uglide/RedisDesktopManager.git -b (check branch) rdm && cd ./rdm
 2. Go to `3rdparty/qredisclient/3rdparty/hiredis` and apply the patch to fix compilation on Windows: `git apply ../hiredis-win.patch`
 3. Go to the `3rdparty/` folder and install zlib with nuget: `nuget install zlib-msvc14-x64 -Version 1.2.11.7795`
 4. Run the following commands: